-Thursday, October 17, 2024
+Updated October 17, 2025

 Christianity, during Ignatius time was not much different from today: the Christian faith had faced tribulations, persecution, mistreatment, and discrimination, and worst of all, the deaths of men, women, children, and the elderly simply because they believed in Christ.
+You may recall that before Charlie Kirk was assassinated, Democrats and the legacy media used adjectives such as far-right, extremist and a danger to the establishment.
+They were not wrong

 Ignatius was an early Christian writer and Patriarch of Antioch.
-While en route to Rome, where he met his martyrdom - where he bravely met the lions in the Circus Maximus - Ignatius wrote a series of letters.
+While en route to Rome, he met his martyrdom - where he bravely met the lions in the Circus Maximus -Ignatius wrote a series of letters.
 This correspondence forms a central part of a later collection of works by the Apostolic Fathers.
 He is considered one of the three most important of these, together with Clement of Rome and Polycarp.
 His letters also serve as an example of early Christian theology, and address important topics including ecclesiology, the sacraments, and the role of bishops.

 Born in Syria, Ignatius converted to Christianity and eventually became bishop of Antioch.
 In the year 107, Emperor Trajan visited Antioch and forced the Christians there to choose between death and apostasy.
 Ignatius would not deny Christ and thus was condemned to be put to death in Rome.